Lava rock (scoria)

 In a system

-• Roughly 800-1000 kg/m³ flooded, three times the weight of LECA, so bed framing needs to be sized for it
+• Around 800-1000 kg/m3 flooded, several times the weight of LECA, so bed framing must be sized for it

-• Releases calcium and magnesium during the first 2-4 weeks of operation and bumps pH 0.3-0.5; cycle the system before adding fish
+• Fresh basaltic scoria slowly releases calcium and magnesium as it weathers and can nudge pH upward during the first few weeks, so cycle the system before adding fish

-• Sharp edges can cut hands; gloves recommended during installation
+• Sharp edges can cut hands; wear gloves during installation

-• Cheapest option in volcanic regions (US Pacific Northwest, Iceland, New Zealand, Italy) where it's sold as garden mulch; expensive elsewhere because of shipping weight
+• Cheapest option in volcanic regions (Pacific Northwest, Iceland, New Zealand, Italy) where it is sold as garden mulch, but expensive elsewhere because of shipping weight

 Notes